johnstonskj/jenatool/README.md

 # Download

-There are three methods to retrieve the JenaTool Eclipse plugins:

 - Use the update site at <http://jenatool.s3.amazonaws.com/> to obtain the latest release.
-- Download one of the archived update sites - details TBD.
+- Checkout from the commandline,
-- Checkout and build the sources yourself
+- or download either the [master](https://github.com/johnstonskj/jenatool/archive/master.zip)) or a [release](https://github.com/johnstonskj/jenatool/releases) and build the sources yourself

 # Plan